SitecorePowerShell/Book/console.md

  * SitecoreSerializationFolder
  * SitecoreTempFolder

- **Note:** Any new variables created in the console are stored within the session of each console instance; when the session ends the variables are removed.
+ **Note:** Any new variables created are stored within the session of console instance; when the session ends the variables are removed.